 Trusted for its excellent performance and quality, the Acopower PTK Portable 100W is suitable for outdoor life.
 The lightweight case design makes it portable.
 The entire kit weighs around 33 lbs which is not so heavy keeping in mind the suitcase-type design.
 In addition to this, the design helps to keep the kit safe especially when storing.

 The entire model is crafted with weather resistance and waterproofing in mind.
-Because of Waterproof Solar Charger Controllers, you don’t have to worry even if you leave it out in the rain.
+Because of Waterproof Solar Charger Controllers, you don’t have to worry even if you leave them out in the rain.
 Moreover, the model features a solid frame build.
 This further balances portability and outdoor durability.
 It will do a great job of powering up your RV battery.
 If you want a better choice to mount on the roof, just go with this panel.

 Most importantly, the foldable solar panel comes with a 20A charger controller for both solar generator and 12V battery.
 This boosts its versatility when it comes to powering up devices at once.
 The charge controller is suitable with a power capacity of 200W.
 So you can easily add one more 100W panel if you desire.
 Setting it up is simple and easy.
 You only need a few minutes to install it.